hupe1980/tokenbridge/README.md

 - Issues standards-compliant ID tokens.
 - Works with any OIDC-compatible identity provider (e.g., Auth0, Google, Okta).

+## 🚀 Related Projects

+Looking to integrate or extend TokenBridge?
+Check out these related projects:

+- [**TokenBridge GitHub Action**](https://github.com/hupe1980/tokenbridge-action): Automate your workflows with TokenBridge using GitHub Actions.
+- [**TokenBridge Backend Example**](https://github.com/hupe1980/tokenbridge-backend-example): A practical example of how to create a TokenBridge backend application.

 ## 🤝 Contributing

 We welcome contributions!
 Feel free to open issues, share feedback, or submit pull requests to improve TokenBridge.